-Associate Dean, Faculty of Fine Arts and Communications
+Interim Dean, Faculty of Fine Arts and Communications

 Associate Professor, Department of Arts and Cultural Management

-Rose has been teaching in the Arts and Cultural Management program at MacEwan for 25 years and served as its Chair for 17 years.
-In January 2018, she took on a new role as Associate Dean for the Faculty of Fine Arts and Communications.
+Rose holds a BA in History from the University of Alberta (1984), an MA with a focus on work, organization and leadership (2010) from Athabasca University, and has been teaching in the Arts and Cultural Management program at MacEwan for more than 25 years.
+After serving as Chair for 17 years, in January 2018, she took on a new role as Associate Dean for the Faculty of Fine Arts and Communications.

 Building on her graduate studies, research areas of interest include the ways in which organizations in the cultural sector organize themselves to fulfill their missions, issues and trends related to audience and resource development and the rapidly changing landscape within which arts and cultural organizations work and their ability to adapt to and embrace those changes.
 Rose is also interested in the scholarship of teaching and learning, including the influence of program-level learning outcomes as contributors to student success and the importance of experiential learning in preparing individuals for the complex, dynamic arts and cultural field.